verbb/formie/docs/guides/email-notifications/create-email-notifications-just-using-twig.md

-# Create Email Notifications just using Twig
+# Create Email Notifications Just Using Twig

 Formie exposes its services to Twig like any Craft plugin.
 You can create notifications programmatically — useful for front-end admin areas or one-off setup templates.